College of Liberal Arts & Sciences

 At time of admission to the University of Colorado Denver, transfer courses can be entered onto a student's record with one of the following notations:

 - DEPT_999AE - AE is defined as Already Evaluated.
-The course has been evaluated and is acceptable for transfer to the University of Colorado Denver.
+The course has been evaluated, is deemed acceptable for transfer, and was awarded credit at the University of Colorado Denver.
 However, the course was not deemed equivalent to a University of Colorado Denver specific course.
-Students are welcome to request a re-evaluation of a transfer course that receives this evaluation by submitting the CLAS Transfer Course Evaluation Form.
-Please note a detailed syllabus from the term the course was taken is required for a re-evaluation of a transfer course with this type of evaluation already being awarded.

 - XDEN_999AE – XDEN is the most generic transfer prefix.
-Coupled with _999AE, this means the transfer course was determined to be acceptable for transfer based on CU Denver transfer policy, but the course did not align with a specific department, program, college, or school.
+Coupled with _999AE, this means the transfer course was determined to be acceptable for transfer based on CU Denver transfer policy and was awarded credit, but the course did not align with a specific department, program, college, or school.

 - DEPT_999TC - TC is defined as Tentative Credit.
 The transfer course has not yet been evaluated by the University of Colorado Denver to determine if/how the course is accepted for transfer.
 A course ending with 999TC is not guaranteed to transfer and be awarded credit by the University of Colorado Denver until the evaluation of the course is completed.
-In addition, a course ending in 999TC will not apply to CLAS graduation, major or minor requirements until the evaluation is complete and the course is deemed a direct equivalent or ends in 999AE.
-Students are encouraged to request an evaluation of their courses ending in TC, that fall under CLAS disciplines, by submitting the CLAS Transfer Course Evaluation Form.
-A syllabus is recommended for all evaluation requests, but is not required for courses taken at an institution in the United States.
-A syllabus is required for ALL course taken at an international institution – the syllabus should be provided in the native language and an English translation (from the term course was taken).
-If possible, the syllabus should include: details about the textbook, course description/objectives, outline of topics covered, graded coursework.
+In addition, a course ending in 999TC will not apply to CU Denver Core Curriculum, CLAS graduation, major, minor, or certificate requirements until the evaluation is complete and the course is deemed a direct equivalent or ends in 999AE

 - XDEN_999TC - XDEN is the most generic transfer prefix.
 Coupled with _999TC, this means the course needs to be evaluated to determine which discipline is the best match.
 This course could be evaluated under a specific department/program or be listed under a specific college or school, such as CLAS.